-Money Magazine.
-Whether or not you currently have one, an emergency fund is essential to your ability to manage unexpected financial challenges and maintain your overall financial health.
-Even if you're in credit card debt or behind on those all-important retirement savings, don't let this important step fall by the wayside.
+Thirty-six percent of American households are 'financially fragile' and could not come up with $2,000 in 30 days, according to research by George Washington University and funded by the National Endowment for Financial Education.
+An emergency fund helps manage unexpected challenges and maintain your overall financial health.
+Even if you're in credit card debt or behind on retirement savings, don't let this important step fall by the wayside.
 Most experts recommend saving enough in your emergency fund to cover your family’s basic expenses for three to six months.

 Reasons You Need an Emergency Fund

 - Unexpected Medical Expenses You can exercise obsessively and eat an exemplary diet, but that still doesn't protect you from the vagaries of everyday life; accidents do happen.
 Medical emergencies can arise at any moment, in a variety of ways.
 Make sure you are financially prepared.